Eagle 755 Formula 5000 history

 Before the 74A had even made its debut, work had started on its successor.
 Intended as the 1975 model, the Eagle 755 was ready for the two big California races that rounded off the 1974 season.
 Up-and-coming F1 star James Hunt was hired to race the 755 alongside Brett Lunger's regular 74A and the Englishman put the new car third on the grid at Laguna Seca, behind only the dueling Andretti and Redman in the quickest of the Lola T332s.
 Hunt did even better in the race, getting the better of Andretti to finish second behind compatriot Redman.
 Despite the promising start, Hunt was then off the pace at Riverside and retired in the final.

 In 1975, Eagle's USAC star Bobby Unser took over the 755 but, apart from an encouraging run in the heat at Mosport, was unable to trouble the leaders.
 After two races, Vern Schuppan took over the drive, bringing much-needed Theodore sponsorship, but was unable to find any qualifying speed in the 755.
 He managed a distant fifth at Mid-Ohio and was quick at Long Beach, inheriting second place as faster runners dropped out.
 For 1976, veteran chief mechanic Jerry Eisert left and was replaced by Denis McCormack, formerly with Talon.
 He could make no more sense of the 755s rising rate suspension and after a couple of races, the overweight 755 was dropped in favour of a second-hand Lola T332.

 Please email Allen if you can add anything.
 My thanks to Tony Nicholson, Tom Schultz, Jerry Entin, Ron Kellogg, Jeanne Caliva at Tom Malloy’s Office and others for their help with the progress so far.
-These histories last updated on 21 May, 2012 .